By David King, DVM, CVA

 Implementing Your Exit Strategy

-Proper planning will have a major impact on the success of your transition.
-Even very small, inexpensive plans can have a considerable impact on your retirement nest egg.
-It’s important to stay passionate about veterinary medicine, and keep the practice and building in a sellable condition at all times by concentrating on profit, growth, and routine maintenance.
+Even very small, inexpensive plans can have a huge impact to your retirement nest egg.
+It is important to stay passionate about veterinary medicine, keeping the practice and building in a condition to sell at all times by concentrating on profit, growth, and routine maintenance.
 This will pay large dividends when the time is right to sell your practice.
 Stay focused on the goal of selling your practice for maximum value and don’t wean yourself out early.
 After you sell, you will have plenty of time to look back on a very successful career and your wise investment in a successful exit strategy.